Rain and dew

 During the Daoist festival Tzuoh Jiaw, men with painted faces, wearing decorated traditional straw hats and rain capes made from fibres, perform a dance to worship local gods, and to prevent bad events in the future.

-Other Daoist festivals, and many other spects of Daoism, are described in detail on the page Religion: Daoism in Taiwan.
+Other Daoist festivals, and many other aspects of Daoism, are described on the page Religion: Daoism in Taiwan.

 Tzuoh Jiaw, celebrated in the village of Dalinpo, near Kaohshiung, southern Taiwan, (Photo copyright © by Kaj Halberg)

 Even prior to the monsoon period in the Himalaya, which falls between mid-June and late September, the Modi Khola Valley, Annapurna, central Nepal, receives quite heavy rainfall.
 The pictures below were taken in March.

 Dark clouds gather above the Modi Khola Valley.
 (Photo copyright © by Kaj Halberg)

 From the stone porch of a house in the village of Landrung, these children are watching a heavy downpour.
 (Photo copyright © by Kaj Halberg)

 Despite its name, the Taiwanese cherry (Prunus campanulata) is also found in Japan, southern and eastern China, and Vietnam.
 It is a small tree, growing to 8 m tall.
 Due to its gorgeous bell-shaped flowers, this species is widely cultivated.
 When flowering, its nectar is a very popular food source for many bird species.
 On the page Animals – Birds: Birds in Taiwan, numerous pictures depict birds feeding in these flowers.

 Flowers of Taiwanese cherry with rain drops, Taipingshan National Forest, Taiwan.
 (Photo copyright © by Kaj Halberg)